RickCogley/eSolia-Old-2017-Site/content/ja/prodb.md

 ## Still Running on Spreadsheets?

-If you're still running your business on spreadsheets, if you have not already noticed, things can get rather complex and error-prone, when there are consolidations or reconciliations to perform.
-It is costly and time-consuming to convert spreadsheets into a proper database system.
-If this has put you off in the past, please consider putting your disparate and un-secure lists into our flexible and professionally-run cloud-based database, PROdb.
+If you're still running your business on spreadsheets, perhaps you've noticed that consolidations or reconciliations can get rather complex and error-prone.
+If the cost and time of converting a spreadsheet to a proper database has put you off in the past, please consider having us convert your sheets into our flexible and professionally-run cloud-based database, PROdb.

 ## 考慮したことありますか？